InitechSoftware/accessibility-widget/README.md

 1. Get the code (clone repo) `git clone git@github.com:InitechSoftware/accessibility-widget.git`
 2. `npm i`
-3. `npm build` (to get lastest build, there is a good chance the build directory will not be updat to date)
+3. `npm run build` (to get lastest build, there is a good chance the build directory will not be updat to date)
 4. Bundle the `js` file with you code, also, the basic implmentation is exported and can be called by - `import AccessibilityPlugin from 'AccessibilityPlugin';` or `require('AccessibilityPlugin');`.
 5. Add the build and source map to your project.
 6. Optional you can include widget in your project via submodule